ModelEarth/Earthscape/app/README.md

 	python3 -m venv .envX.local &&
 	source .envX.local/bin/activate

 4.)
-In the local repo:
+In the local repo run `npm ci` as an alternative to `npm install` to avoid updating the package-lock.json file.

-	npm install
+	npm ci

 5.)
 Start Docker on your computer.
 You should see a whale icon at the top.
 Click the whale icon.
 A green dot confirms Docker is running.